Meet Lumi, the Los Angeles startup that just raised $9 million for a packaging business

 And for a company that spends its time making packaging, Lumi’s founders are also thinking pretty deeply on how to make packaging more sustainable.

 Lumi focuses on what Genet calls “sustainability by default.”
-The company geolocates its production to be as close as possible to a e-commerce company’s distribution center.
+The company geolocates its production to be as close as possible to an e-commerce company’s distribution center.

 Simply by doing that, the company makes the process many hundreds of times more sustainable.
-“When they onboard with Lumi and we’re making their boxes thirty miles away… you’ve reduced thousands and thousands of transit miles,” Genet says, which dramatically reduces emissions and fuel consumption.
+“When they onboard with Lumi and we’re making their boxes 30 miles away… you’ve reduced thousands and thousands of transit miles,” Genet says, which dramatically reduces emissions and fuel consumption.

-Ultimately, Lumi wants to make managing packaging at an e-commerce company easier and more sustainable…. services most online retailers are is hoping they can deliver.
+Ultimately, Lumi wants to make managing packaging at an e-commerce company easier and more sustainable… services most online retailers are is hoping they can deliver.

 0